daglundberg/allmanify/readme.md

 * **Readability:** The structure of Allman formatted code can be easier to quickly parse for humans.
 * **Tooling:** Some language communities strongly favor K&R, which has led to standard formatting tools not supporting Allman.
-* **Your code, your choice:** While defining a standard is beneficial code readability is subjective and maximising code readability is important.
+* **Your code, your choice:** While defining a standard is beneficial, code readability is subjective and more important.
 You can always format it back to whatever the language specific convention is before committing it to repos.

 ## What it does